 Many new homebuyers make the mistake of rushing out to buy things to fill their home soon after the seller says "yes" and the loan is approved.
 Until the house is really yours, there still remain some hurdles to jump.
 Below you'll find a list of things to avoid during this crucial time of your home purchase.

 Don't overspend on big-ticket items Although you will be planning ways to turn your new home into a castle, try to stay away from big ticket purchases like appliances, electronics, or expensive furnishings.
 You will also want to keep away from vacations and car purchases until your loan closes.
 Using plastic to buy furniture could jeopardize your loan process by distorting your numbers.
 It's even a bad idea to make those large purchases with cash.
 Lenders are examining your cash reserve when considering your loan.

-Don't look for a new career Consistency in your job history is a positive thing to lenders.
-Getting a new job before you start the application process for a loan may not affect your approval at all.
-But in some cases, switching jobs during the mortgage loan approval process might bring concern and hinder your approval.
+Don't go on a career search.
+Your recent job history should show stability.
+Getting a new job before you apply for a loan may not get in the way of your approval at all.
+But for some people, getting a new career during the mortgage loan approval process may raise concern and hinder your approval.

 Don't move cash around or switch banks.
 While your lending institution considers your loan application, you will probably be required to provide bank statements for the last two or three months for your checking accounts, savings accounts, money market funds and other liquid finances.
 To avoid potential fraud, most lending institutions need thorough paperwork to determine the source of all incoming funds.
 Changing banks or moving finances elsewhere - for whatever reason - could make it harder for the lender to verify your funds.